jakelevi1996/notes/Notes on Python.md

       - The `listen` method has an optional backlog parameter, which "specifies the number of unaccepted connections that the system will allow before refusing new connections...
 If not specified, a default backlog value is chosen"
       - "If your server receives a lot of connection requests simultaneously, increasing the `backlog` value may help by setting the maximum length of the queue for pending connections"
     - The `accept()` method "blocks execution and waits for an incoming connection"
-      - When a client socket connects to the server's socket object, the server's socket object's call to the `accept` method returns a 2-tuple containing
+      - When a client socket connects to the server's socket object, the server's socket object's call to the `accept` method returns a 2-tuple containing:
         - A new socket object representing the connection
         - A tuple holding the address of the client
           - For IPv4 connections, the tuple holding the address of the client will contain `(host, port)`